gamejolt/doc-help/src/user-blocks/index.md

  - The blocked user will not be notified of you blocking them.
 However the blocked user will see a notice when visiting your profile informing them about the block.
  - When you come across a comment or post made by the blocked user outside of their profile, it will be hidden.
 You can click a button that unhides the comment or post if you choose to do so.
  - You will not encounter the blocked user in user recommendations.
+ - You will not receive any notifications addressed to you by any users you've blocked.
+   - Emails about those blocked events will also not be sent to you.

+Keep in mind that these effects only apply when you visit Game Jolt while being logged in to your account.

 ### Restrictions that apply to users you blocked: